qmtran/openstack-labs/lab-00/README.md

 | Public IP address  | x.x.x.x  | x.x.x.x    | x.x.x.x   |
 | Private IP address | x.x.x.x  | x.x.x.x    | x.x.x.x   |

+  0. Your instructor will provide you three public IP addresses.
-  0. Edit this README.md file and add the ip addresses to your forked repository.
+     Edit this README.md file and add the public IP addresses for the appropriate hosts.
     * You can make these changes in the github webpage or from your checkedout version.
     * Make sure your changes are committed and pushed to github.com and then refresh the page.